QuantConnect/lean-cli/README.md

                                   The brokerage to use --data-feed [Interactive Brokers|Tradier|Oanda|Bitfinex|Coinbase Pro|Binance|Zerodha|Samco|Terminal Link|Trading Technologies|Kraken|FTX|IQFeed|Custom data only]
-                                  The data feed to use --paper-environment TEXT
-  --ib-agent-description TEXT     Your IB API key --ib-trading-mode TEXT          Your IB API key --ib-organization TEXT          The name or id of the organization with the Interactive Brokers module subscription --ib-user-name TEXT             Your Interactive Brokers username --ib-account TEXT               Your Interactive Brokers account id --ib-password TEXT              Your Interactive Brokers password --use-ib-feed BOOLEAN           Whether the Interactive Brokers price data feed must be used instead of the
+                                  The data feed to use --ib-organization TEXT          The name or id of the organization with the Interactive Brokers module subscription --ib-user-name TEXT             Your Interactive Brokers username --ib-account TEXT               Your Interactive Brokers account id --ib-password TEXT              Your Interactive Brokers password --ib-enable-delayed-streaming-data BOOLEAN
-                                  QuantConnect price data feed

-  --ib-enable-delayed-streaming-data BOOLEAN
                                   Whether delayed data may be used when your algorithm subscribes to a security you don't have a market data subscription for

-  --tradier-use-sandbox [live|paper]
+  --tradier-account-id TEXT       Your Tradier account id --tradier-access-token TEXT     Your Tradier access token --tradier-use-sandbox [live|paper]
-                                  Whether the developer sandbox should be used --tradier-account-id TEXT       Your Tradier account id --tradier-access-token TEXT     Your Tradier access token --oanda-environment [Practice|Trade]
+                                  Whether the developer sandbox should be used --oanda-account-id TEXT         Your OANDA account id --oanda-access-token TEXT       Your OANDA API token --oanda-environment [Practice|Trade]
-                                  The environment to run in, Practice for fxTrade Practice, Trade for fxTrade --oanda-account-id TEXT         Your OANDA account id --oanda-access-token TEXT       Your OANDA API token --bitfinex-api-key TEXT         Your Bitfinex API key --bitfinex-api-secret TEXT      Your Bitfinex API secret --gdax-use-sandbox [live|paper]
+                                  The environment to run in, Practice for fxTrade Practice, Trade for fxTrade --bitfinex-api-key TEXT         Your Bitfinex API key --bitfinex-api-secret TEXT      Your Bitfinex API secret --gdax-use-sandbox [live|paper]